Shamrock: Symbol of Ireland

 Throughout the nineteenth and twentieth centuries, the shamrock continued to appear in a variety of settings.
-For example, the shamrock appeared on many buildings in Ireland as a decorative motif, such as on the facade of the Kildare Street Club building in Dublin, St. Patrick's Cathedral, Armagh, and the Harp and Lion Bar in Listowel, Co.
-Kerry.
+For example, the shamrock appeared on many buildings in Ireland as a decorative motif, such as on the facade of the Kildare Street Club building in Dublin, St. Patrick's Cathedral, Armagh, and the Harp and Lion Bar in Listowel, County Kerry.
 It also appears on street furniture, such as old lamp standards like those in Mountjoy Square in Dublin, and on monuments like the Parnell Monument, and the O'Connell Monument, both in O'Connell Street, Dublin.
 Shamrocks also appeared on decorative items such as glass, china, jewellery, poplin and Irish lace.
-Belleek Pottery in Co.
-Fermanagh, for example, regularly features shamrock motifs.
+Belleek Pottery in County Fermanagh, for example, regularly features shamrock motifs.